 You are approached by the Triage Nurse to ‘try and clear his neck’ so he can avoid a spinal collar and the unnecessary use of a bed.
 So you head over to see the patient…

-He reports attempting a back-flip, however paused halfway through the rotation causing him to fall and land directly on his head.
+He reports attempting a backflip.
+However, he paused halfway through the rotation, causing him to fall and land directly on his head.
 His neck extended significantly during this impact.
-There was no loss of consciousness and he has not had any specific neurological symptoms (altered sensation, weakness etc).
+There was no loss of consciousness, and he has no specific neurological symptoms (altered sensation, weakness etc).

 No significant PMHx